Metabolic Syndrome Linked to Extremes of Sleep

-Both short and long sleepers are at higher risk for developing metabolic syndrome, a condition that can lead to cardiovascular disease and diabetes, according to a recent study.
+Both short and long sleepers are at higher risk for developing metabolic syndrome, a condition that can lead to cardiovascular disease and diabetes, according to a 2008 study.

 A “short sleeper” is someone who sleeps less than six hours per night, on average.
 A “long sleeper” is someone who sleeps more than the recommended eight hours per night.